Second Course in the Narrative Therapy, Trauma & the Affective Turn Series!

 Lesson One: Getting Situated

-Welcoming you to the course, we introduce Lynne and her team of contributors, describe Narrative Therapy & The Affective Turn, grapple with philosophical congruence, consider bringing the Affective Turn into Narrative pedagogy, address the Cultural Somatic and give a glossary of theoretical concepts.
+Welcoming you to the course, we introduce Lynne and her team of contributors, describe Narrative Therapy & The Affective Turn, grapple with philosophical congruence, explore the meaning of Embodiment and its relationship to challenging power and tactics of oppression using a Cultural Somatic Lens, and illustrate the importance of politicizing experiences of the body, placing somatic and non-verbal experiences back into socio-political, cultural, and historical contexts.

 Lesson Two: Bridging Narrative Therapy with EMDR and Somatic Therapies

-We build on Lynne’s description of her approach to integrating EMDR and somatic-oriented approaches with narrative therapy, as captured by the 2018 Radical Therapist interview with Chris Hoff below.
+We build on Lynne’s description of her approach to integrating EMDR and somatic-oriented approaches with narrative therapy, as captured by the 2018 Radical Therapist interview with Chris Hoff.
+Lynne explores considerations for ethically and collaboratively exploring imaginal, somatic, and body-based practices and identifies frames for discernment that shape moving between discursive and affective landscapes.

 Lesson Three: Norm

-We devote an entire lesson to Lynne’s EMDR and somatic work with Norm – a cis-gender 60 year old man with a deep passion for music, an enormous heart, and an incredible wit.
+We devote an entire lesson to Lynne’s EMDR and somatic work with Norm – a cis-gender 60-year-old man with a deep passion for music, an enormous heart, and an incredible wit.
 Referred to Lynne by her colleague Larry Zucker, Norm challenged so-called facts and “NORM-alizing” judgment shaped by traumatic early experiences, opening space for alternative ways of understanding the effects of history, moral judgment, and a sense of agency.
-We explore audio recordings and transcripts alongside Lynne and Larry’s reflections on their collaboration, teachable moments and learnings from this experience.
-TEMPORARY VIDEO
+We explore audio recordings and transcripts alongside Lynne and Larry’s reflections on their collaboration, teachable moments, and learnings from this experience.

 Lesson Four: Weaving in Somatic Landscapes

-In the fourth lesson, Lynne Rosen introduces Somatic therapies that engage the language of sensations, images, and memories to help reinvigorate a re-connection with moral virtues, a language for the inner life, and new possibilities for action and movement in accordance with cherished intentions, values, hopes, dreams, beliefs, purposes and commitments.
+In the fourth lesson, Lynne Rosen introduces additional somatic therapies and practices that help clients move toward reclaiming or creating novel preferred somatic and non-verbal bodily- experiences, responses, movements, and experiences.
+Engaging the language of sensations, images, movements, dreams, moral imagination, and memories reconnects clients with moral virtues and courage, a language for the inner life, and new possibilities for acting and relating that are aligned with cherished intentions, values, hopes, dreams, beliefs, purposes, and commitments.

 Lesson Five: P.J.
 Illustration with Outsider Witness Practices